-Physical Medicine and Rehabilitation (PM&R) services are eligible for reimbursement if provided by a physician or therapy care provider duly licensed to perform those services.
-If the rendering care provider is not duly licensed, we do not pay for the service.
+Physical medicine and rehabilitation (PM&R) services are eligible for reimbursement if provided by a physician or therapy health care provider duly licensed to perform those services.
+If the rendering health care provider is not duly licensed, we do not pay for the service.

-The practice of using non-participating care providers significantly increases the costs of services for our members.
-We require our participating care providers to use reasonable efforts to find network care providers, including network surgical assistants or assistant surgeons, for our members.
-The use of a non-participating assistant surgeon practice, in which our participating care provider has an ownership interest or other financial arrangement, is prohibited unless the participating care provider discloses that interest or arrangement to us in advance.
+The practice of using non-participating health care providers significantly increases the costs of services for our members.
+We require our participating health care providers to use reasonable efforts to find network providers, including network surgical assistants or assistant surgeons, for our members.
+The use of a non-participating assistant surgeon practice, in which our participating health care provider has an ownership interest or other financial arrangement, is prohibited unless the participating health care provider discloses that interest or arrangement to us in advance.

 We may pend or deny a claim and request medical records to determine whether the service rendered is covered, including medically necessary, and eligible for payment.